oviwanazul124/oviwanazul124/README.md

 I am a developer I am looking for data analysis and video game development. 👍

-- 🔭 I’m currently working on a password randomizer with personalized UI
+- 🔭 I’m currently working on a new game for PC
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning C# and Html

 ### Languages 🐍